asoroosh/xDF/README.md

 ### Dependencies <a name="dependencies"></a>

 The `xDF.m` should work without requiring any external function.
-However it was comprised of several modules which are available individually in `Aux/`
+However it is comprised of several internal modules which are also available individually in `Aux/`:

 * `xC_fft.m`: approximates the cross correlations using Wiener–Khinchin theorem
 * `AC_fft.m`: approximates the autocorrelations using Wiener–Khinchin theorem